25+ Foods That Are Gray

 4. Charleston Gray Watermelon

 Charleston Gray watermelon is a huge elongated melon with a greenish-gray rind and bright red flesh.
-Charleston gray melon is sweet and juicy, and pickle is usually made out of its rind.
+Charleston gray melon is sweet and juicy, and pickle is usually made from its rind.

 Like other watermelons, Charleston Gray is low in calories but very nutritious.
 It is high in lycopene, second to the tomato.
 Lycopene is a powerful antioxidant that prevents some cancers and cardiovascular diseases.
 Charleston is also rich in vitamin c, vitamin A, potassium, and dietary fiber.